radkoff/RiskArena/README.txt

 If a game has any human players, or if it is configured to do so, complete HTML logs are saved in logs/game_reports/.
 In addition, all war games have result summaries saved in logs/war_games/.

 --------------- Contributions ---------------
-RiskArena is obviously open source and can be found at http://github.com/radkoff/RiskArena.
-Any and all contributions to improving this are welcomed!
+Any and all contributions are welcomed!
 For a list of things I'd like to see happen see TODO.txt, or if you feel like bug hunting see BUGS.txt.